The medium-modified $g\to c\bar{c}$ splitting function in the BDMPS-Z formalism: Splittings into beauty and light-flavoured quarks

-Let us comment on the difference between light- and heavy-flavoured quark- anti-quark pairs in more detail.
+Let us comment on the difference between light- and heavy-flavoured quark--anti-quark pairs in more detail.
 For heavy quark production, the $1\to 2$ contribution from gluon splitting is phase space suppressed compared to the $2\to 2$ contribution, as discussed in the introduction.
 Also, within vacuum parton showers, the dominant contribution to jet multiplicity and many other jet characteristics comes from the splittings $q\to q\, g$ and $g\to g\, g$ that are enhanced by both a collinear and a soft logarithm.
 The splitting $g\to q\bar{q}$ does not have a soft singularity and it makes a subleading, single logarithmic contributions.
-Although $g\to q\bar{q}$ is parametrically less frequent in parton showers, jet substructure analysis techniques have been proposed~\cite{Ilten:2017rbd} that provide experimental access to the $g\to c\bar{c}$ and $g\to b\bar{b}$ splittings and that may be adaptable to the high-multiplicity environment of ultra-relativistic heavy ion collisions.
-These techniques combine calorimetric information with particle identification and/or heavy quark tagging to identify in the parton showers the subleading $g\to c\bar{c}$ or $g\to b\bar{b}$ contribution.
-In contrast to heavy quarks, strange quark content needs not originate from gluon splittings on perturbative scales but it can be also produced during the hadronization process.
-In MC event generator simulations of hadronic collisions with Lund hadronization model, for instance, it is a consequence of the non-perturbatively small strange quark mass that most strange hadrons arise from string fragmentation.
-As a consequence, the techniques of Ref.~\cite{Ilten:2017rbd} do not apply to gluons splitting into light-flavoured $q\bar{q}$-pairs.
-While equation \eqref{eq2.3} applies also to light-flavoured quark - anti-quark pairs, we do not have arguments at present that such an addition is numerically relevant or that it could lead to phenomenologically distinct signatures.
+As discussed in the introduction, what makes heavy quarks special is that $g\to c\bar{c}$ or $g \to b\bar{b}$ can be isolated experimentally.
+In contrast to heavier quarks, strange quarks need not originate from gluon splittings on perturbative scales but it can be also produced during the hadronisation process.
+In MC event generator simulations of hadronic collisions with Lund hadronisation model, for instance, it is a consequence of the non-perturbatively small strange quark mass that most strange hadrons arise from string fragmentation.
+As a consequence, the techniques of Ref.~\cite{Ilten:2017rbd} do not apply to identifying gluons splitting into light-flavoured $q\bar{q}$-pairs.
+While equation \eqref{eq2.2} applies also to light-flavoured quark-- anti-quark pairs, we do not have arguments at present that such an addition is numerically relevant or that it could lead to phenomenologically distinct signatures.